-Disabled Holidays in Minehead, Somerset
+Disabled Access Accommodation in Minehead, Somerset

 Holly Lodge our largest Lodge has four bedrooms and three bathrooms including a wet room with a shower wheelchair provided.
 It can sleep up to 10 and has some wonderful views from its two verandas running from the slopes of Exmoor right down over Minehead to the sea.
 Accessibility assessment level M2

 Laburnum Lodge has three bedrooms one of which is not accessible but the remaining double and twin bedrooms are.
 The Lodge has a main bathroom and again a wet room with a shower wheelchair provided.
 There is both a veranda with superb views and a patio area.
 Accessibility assessment level M2

 Cherry Tree Lodge has two bedrooms one double and one twin bedroom.
 The double has an en-suite shower which is not accessible but the main bathroom is and has a bath with shower over and a bath board is supplied.
 Accessibility assessment level M1